giorgiop94/digital-garden/_notes/Podcast - Green Pill with Daniel Schmachtenberger.md

 Looking at all of our biggest crises together we can find the common underlying patterns contributing to them.
 Doing so gives us something to start with that can move us in the right direction on all these issues.

 **Core questions institutions, corporations should be asking all the time (addressing generator functions)**
-- how do we identify where there are perverse incentives and [[coordination failures - multipolar traps]] and correct them?
+- how do we identify where there are perverse incentives and [[coordination failures - multipolar traps (Moloch)]] and correct them?
 	- very hard to solve a problem if you're incentivizing the behavior creating the problem
 	- Resource: [[Article - Meditations on Moloch]]
 - how do we identify and internalize externalities?